Packet-Clearing-House/maptable/README.md

 MapTable's primary function is to convert any dataset to a customizable set of components of Map, Filters and Table:

-- **Map** - A fully customizable (zoom & pan) SVG choropleth or heat map which dynamically responds to filters and can be exported to a stand alone SVG for external consumption.
-Can include markers based on lat/lon with tooltips.
-Markers dynamically update based on filters too
+- **Map** - A fully customizable (zoom & pan) choropleth or heat map rendered using SVG.
+The map can be exported to a stand alone SVG for external consumption.
+The map can include markers based on lat/lon with tooltips.
+Markers and Map are dynamically update based on filters.
 - **Table** - A tabular representation of your dataset which can be sorted by header rows.
 This also dynamically responds to filters.
 - **Filters** - A programmatically generated list of drop downs and input fields to drill down into your dataset